aviborg/esp-smart-meter/README.md

 The basic design principle is to have a major schedule frame checking the serial buffer during each cycle and save data to a json-file which is accessible from the web interface.
 Then there are minor frames to do other tasks when there are no serial data to process.

-When data is recieved it is parsed to a data.json file accessible from the web interface.
+When data is received it is parsed to a data.json file accessible from the web interface.
 This data.json file can then be fetched by a home automation server of any flavour.

 Other functionality is mDNS to make the server accessible by hostname, for example http://emeter/ instead of ip address http://192.168.1.233
 This does not work on all OS'es and webbrowsers.